Privacy statement

 • you or your legal representative

-• Personal Records Database / Non-Residents Register
+• the Personal Records Database (BPR) / the Non-Residents Register (RNI)

 • the Employee Insurance Agency (UWV)